hotwax/oms-documentation/deployment&configuration/nifi/data-provenance.md

 1. Review information about the FlowFile's content, such as its location and size.
 2. Click the "Submit" button to replay the FlowFile at its current point in the flow.
-3. Optionally, click the "Download" button to download a copy of the FlowFile's content.
+3. Optionally, click the `Download` button to download a copy of the FlowFile's content.

 **Replay Last Event from Processor:**